snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 }
 ```

-The equivalent iterator implemented manually would look like:
+The equivalent iterator, implemented manually, would look like:

 ```rust
 struct FibonacciIter{